 Experimentation is at the heart of growth marketing.
-This can be a rather new concept to companies who work continually to mitigate risk.
+This can be a rather new concept to companies that work continually to mitigate risk.
 Rather than experimenting, many established companies would prefer proof that the concept will be revenue positive before giving it a try.
-That doesn’t work with this strategy.
+That doesn’t work with this growth strategy.

 Fortunately, many of the experiments are small and are done in an A/B format.
 Failure isn’t usually catastrophic.
 Often the difference between the two sides of the experiment will be marginal but enough to show which method will lead to improvement.
 Most growth marketing experiments can be broken into four steps: identification, design, implementation, and analysis.

 The first step in growth marketing presupposes some work has already been done.
 It is impossible to conduct an experiment until a reliable data measurement, collection, and reporting mechanism is available.
 Without it, it is impossible to begin.

 Without good metrics, it is impossible to tell where experimentation is needed or the results of the experiment.
 Once clear, reliable baseline data is available, marketing teams can analyze it to determine which area of the sales funnel could use improvement.
 This is where we really begin to see the growth marketing difference.

 Maybe it is a good time to increase brand awareness and draw more people into the funnel.
 However, it may be just as likely that an opportunity appears to work on the number of referrals coming from current customers.

 Designing a growth marketing experiment starts with an old fashioned hypothesis.
 These are not merely gut guesses at what might improve results.
 They are designed around what appears to be shown in the data.